 An air conditioner, along with cooling, also takes out the moisture from the air.
 This moisture then accumulates within the drain lines of the air conditioner and is directed outside.
 Over time, with the accumulation of dirt and dust, the drain lines can become clogged and even be a home for algae and mold.

 By making your HVAC system smart, you can access additional features that can help with preventive maintenance.
-For example, smart air conditioners or smart a/c controllers allow you to monitor your usage history and receive alerts every time your ac may need a filter cleaning.
-Some thermostats can even detect when your ac is not performing optimally or if there is an issue with the air quality.
+For example, smart air conditioners or smart A/C controllers allow you to monitor your usage history and receive alerts every time your AC needs a filter cleaning.
+Some thermostats can even detect when your AC is not performing optimally or if there is an issue with the air quality.
 These are significant signs of a defective HVAC system.
 With other modes, such as scheduling or geofencing, you can activate your HVAC systems depending on your set time or location.
 This ensures your HVAC system performs efficiently and does not run unnecessarily or waste energy.